 Taylor Swift first wandered onto my radar as more than just a radio artist way back in 2012.
 She had just released her album Red, which in hindsight reads like a sort of greatest hit album for her.
 Yes, the album is loaded with what some may call radio fodder, but it’s got some legitimate Pop gems too.
 For example, “All Too Well” is one of the most forlorn, and star-crossed love songs you will ever hear, and it features a tremendous vocal performance to boot.
 In 2014, Taylor Swift released what is probably her most well-known album, 1989.
 Once again, Taylor Swift had managed to produce a seismic Pop album, that is the perfect top to bottom.
 “Style” is a track that isn’t just a great Pop song.
 It’s a great song in general, and it triumphantly stands chest to chest with any song Madonna or Michael Jackson ever released.
 In 2017, Taylor Swift released Reputation, and at the time I found myself disappointed, and extremely turned off by the album.
 I am all for an artist’s right to experiment, but when you look at the album within the context of Swift’s career, it just felt wrong, off-putting, angry, and overly aggressive.
 I figured she had reached her peak, and it would be downhill from there like so many Pop artists before her.

 I had sort of forgotten about Taylor Swift, but suddenly, in 2019 I heard she had released a new album called Lover.
 Given how strange her last album had left me feeling, I had low expectations.
-However, upon my first listen of the album, I was pleasantly surprised.
+However, upon my first listen to the album, I was pleasantly surprised.
 It seemed in the two years since Reputation had been released, Taylor Swift had grown significantly.
 She seemed to have left the anger behind.
 I had heard that she had managed to get out from under the thumb of Big Machine Records, and an apparently slimy, and controlling manager, and was finally taking control of her career as an artist.
-Regardless of the reason, Lover conveyed emotional maturity, growth and depth.
-The album was not a quick Pop blip on the radar, but played more as a sprawling retro-styled Dream Pop delight.
+Regardless of the reason, Lover conveyed emotional maturity, growth, and depth.
+The album was not a quick Pop blip on the radar but played more like a sprawling retro-styled Dream Pop delight.
 Apparently many agreed with me, because the album set the Guinness World Record for biggest-selling studio album by a solo artist, selling over 3.2 million pure copies worldwide in 2019.
 Furthermore, the album appeared on several year-end best lists, with both Rolling Stone and Variety Magazine naming it the best album of the year.
 Taylor Swift called the album “A love letter to love itself.”
 The album celebrated the full spectrum of love, using lighter and brighter tones, which was a noticeable, appreciated, and apparently intended departure from the dark and aggressive Reputation.

 As 2019 drew to a close, and 2020 began, Taylor Swift had her largest tour yet planned.
 She was set to embark on what was to be “Lover Fest,” until the COVID-19 pandemic swept the nation, and forced Swift to cancel or postpone all shows until 2021.
 It was around this time that Swift, like the rest of us, went into isolation in upstate New York, in order to prevent the spread of the COVID-19 virus.
 During this time, unbeknownst to any of us, she began writing and recording folklore.
 Maybe it was the desperate, lonely isolation, or maybe it’s a now 31-year-old singer-songwriter finally experiencing life without the corporate foot of Big Machine Records pressing down onto her chest.
 Regardless, what Swift impressively created in that short time is an album that is radically intimate, cohesive, unconventional (by her standards), and may very well be the best album of her career to date.

-With folklore, Swift has finally shed the full-on Pop aesthetic, and has gifted us an album laced with vivid storytelling, intricately detailed third-person narratives.
+With folklore, Swift has finally shed the full-on Pop aesthetic and has gifted us an album laced with vivid storytelling, intricately detailed third-person narratives.
 Taylor Swift can never fully escape the Pop side of things, but this time she’s framed them entirely differently. folklore is nothing short of a departure, with Swift trading in commercial Pop, for Indie Folk, Electro-Folk, and Chamber Pop.
 The record is driven by pianos, and acoustic guitars, instead of prearranged synths and beats.
-The album is filled with ghostly imagery and visuals, and for the first time it feels as if Swift is sharing something truly intimate with us, rather than just telling bouncy rinse, and repeat stories of love, anger and girl power.
-Asked about the album, Swift commented, “I’ve poured all my whims, dreams, fears and musings into this album.”
+The album is filled with ghostly imagery and visuals, and for the first time, it feels as if Swift is sharing something truly intimate with us, rather than just telling bouncy rinse, and repeat stories of love, anger, and girl power.
+Asked about the album, Swift commented, “I’ve poured all my whims, dreams, fears, and musings into this album.”
 If that is truly the case – it shows.
-Taylor Swift has finally opened herself up to us all, and shown us the artist that she truly can be.
-While she had shown flashes in the past, it feels like now she is eschewing Pop radio, and truly meeting her potential head on, and embracing it.
+Taylor Swift has finally opened herself up to us all and shown us the artist that she truly can be.
+While she had shown flashes in the past, it feels like now she is eschewing Pop radio, and truly meeting her potential head-on, and embracing it.
 The result is an album rich in narrative songwriting, and one cannot help but feel like this is the official beginning of an entirely new chapter in her career.

 I’ve spoken before about how we as a music-consuming society are too quick to deem artists “generational.”
 With that being said, you may become annoyed with me, and think me hypocritical when I say that after the release of folklore, I believe Taylor Swift is now a generational artist.
 Let me preface this by saying that I do not believe folklore is a “generational” album.
 I do not believe Taylor Swift to be the best or most talented artist on the planet.
-However, I do believe that over the course of a now 14-year career, that Taylor Swift has consistently pushed boundaries with her music.
+However, I do believe that over the course of a now fourteen-year career, that Taylor Swift has consistently pushed boundaries with her music.
 She has generally spit in the face of the venomous record industry and managed to still sell records, tour the world, and make quality Pop music on her own terms.
-She moves into her 30’s in full control of her own destiny, with a cache of iconic music that ferociously stands up to any artists before her.
+She moves into her 30’s in full control of her own destiny, with a cache of iconic music that ferociously stands up to any artist who came before her.
 She has managed to outlast every single one of her contemporaries, with the exception of Lady Gaga, who stands victoriously at the top of the heap along with her.

 Dig this article?
 Check out the full archives of Stories from the Stacks, by Andrew Daly, here: www.vinylwritermusic.com/stories-from-the-stacks-archives/